mauricege/CapsNet-Audio/README.md

 # CapsNet Audio
 This is a fork of the [CapsNet-Keras](https://github.com/XifengGuo/CapsNet-Keras.git) repository by [XifengGuo](https://github.com/XifengGuo) that adds support for training CapsNet on audio data.
 It includes scripts for spectrogram extraction and oversampling.
+This code was used for the paper:
+> Shahin Amiriparian, Arsany Awad, Maurice Gerczuk, Lukas Stappen, Alice Baird, Sandra Ottl, Björn Schuller.
+Audio-based Recognition of Bipolar Disorder Utilising Capsule Networks.
+In Proceedings of IJCNN

 ## Usage

 **Step 1: Install requirements**

 For running the Tool, the following python packages are required:
 - tensorflow
 - scikit-learn